Nripendra Narayan: Death

 Nripendra died at the English coastal resort of Bexhill-on-Sea in September 1911.
 His funeral took place in Bexhill on 21 September 1911.
 The Maharajah had come to Bexhill to convalesce after leaving Moor Hall, Ninfield.
 One of his daughters had recently drowned.

-A memorial drinking fountain dedicated to Nripendra was opened by his second son, Maharaja Kumar Jitendra on 18 September 1913 (jitendra has just succeeded to the throne of Cooch Behar after the death of his older brother Rajendra).
+A memorial drinking fountain dedicated to Nripendra was opened by his second son, Maharaja Kumar Jitendra on 18 September 1913 (jitendra had just succeeded to the throne of Cooch Behar after the death of his older brother Rajendra).
 The fountain originally stood to the side of the Coastguards Cottages on the present site of the De La Warr Pavilion.
 When the cottages were demolished in 1934 to make way for the Pavilion, the fountain was re-erected in Egerton Park.
 It stood near to the park entrance next to the Bexhill Museum until 1963, when it was removed for restoration.
 It was stored in Bexhill Cemetery for a while but then subsequently disappeared.
 Its current whereabouts is unknown.

-Bexhill-on-Sea's historical society has produced a booklet "Bexhill's maharajah" summarising Nripendra's connections with Bexhill.